 The Chartered Retirement Plans Specialist (CRPS) certificate from the College For Financial Planning is less expensive and covers much of the same material.
 However, the Chartered Retirement Plans Specialist is primarily aimed at advisors rather than marketing, support, operations and technical personnel.

-More than 220 organizations use FSRI in their work, according to LOMA.
-But the fact that they have granted 1,831 certificates in only a few years suggests it will be widely used.
+Hundreds of organizations use FSRI in their work, according to LOMA.
+But the fact that they have granted more than 1,800 certificates in only a few years suggests it is widely used.

 For people in operations, call center and technical roles at retirement industry firms, the FSRI can help open doors to advancement.
 Above all, it can reassure consumers seeking retirement plan help that they know the industry.

 An FSRI doesn’t provide special powers or privileges.
 But it calls for a relatively modest amount of time and money and the curriculum covers a broad range of retirement topics.
 Further, it suggests that a professional knows a good deal about retirement planning, annuities, and the retirement system overall.

 While there are other certifications like it, the FSRI can be similarly helpful in advancing a retirement professional’s career.
 Meanwhile, it can help future retirees determine a financial advisor’s comfort with retirement planning.

 - Need help navigating your retirement?
 A financial advisor can help.
 If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
 SmartAsset’s free tool matches you with matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.